asean-rssa/tf_azure_deployment/adb-with-squid-proxy/README.md

 ## Overall Architecture:
 ![alt text](../charts/adb-squid-proxy.png?raw=true)

+Narratives: Databricks workspace 1 is deployed into a VNet, which is peered to another VNet hosting a single Squid proxy server, every databricks spark cluster will be configured using init script to direct traffic to this Squid server.
+We control ACL in squid.conf, such that we can allow/deny traffic to certain outbound destinations.

+Does this apply to azure services as well (that goes through azure backbone network)

 ## Excution Steps:
 Step 1, you will create a new rg and a local file in `/packer/os`.